5 new books to read this week

+Sort out your holiday reading list with a fresh batch of new releases…

-2. Ghost Lover by Lisa Taddeo is published in hardback by Bloomsbury Circus, priced £16.99 (ebook £11.89).
-Available now
+1. Nightcrawling by Leila Mottley is published in hardback by Bloomsbury Publishing, priced £16.99 (ebook £11.89).
+Available June 7

-Ghost Lover is a compilation of short stories from the pen of Lisa Taddeo, with each of the nine tales exploring a different aspect of women’s sexuality.
-It looks at modern relationships – where a text forwarding service takes the stress and anguish out of conversing with your wannabe love, to using sex to exert dominion over your target in ‘Maid Marian’.
-The dark story of Grace Magorian is equally twisty and heartbreaking.
-Every tale has a satisfying conclusion.
-The power of the short story is used well here, to ramp up the desperation and the intensity of infatuation, love and grief.
-Ghost Lover will be a perfect companion on the sunlounger this summer when you need a good read, but the concentration is waning for a long story.
+Nightcrawling might be one of the most horrifying books you’ll ever read, but don’t let that put you off – it’s traumatic, but extremely powerful.
+It tells the story of 17-year-old Kiara in Oakland – her father’s dead, her mother’s in a halfway house, and her older brother is too busy making music to take care of her.
+Unable to find a job – and wanting to support both herself and her neglected neighbour, nine-year-old Trevor – she feels forced to make money by selling her body.
+She falls in with a brutal ring of police officers, who treat her horrifically and often don’t pay her.
+It’s heart-breaking to see her slowly begin to despise herself for what she’s doing, when all Kiara wants is to survive.
+It’s hard to say what’s more shocking – the fact that it’s based on a true story, or that Mottley started writing it when she was just 17.
+It’s a tough read, but there are glimmers of hope – particularly in Kiara’s relationship with Trevor.
+Mottley’s haunting writing will stay with you long after you turn the final page.

 9/10